lakm1/crime-analytics/README.md

 ---

 ## Project Overview
-This project analyzes the Chicago Crimes 2022 dataset, cleaning and exploring the data to uncover insights.
+This project analyzes the Chicago Crimess dataset, cleaning and exploring the data to uncover insights.
 It includes geospatial visualizations and an interactive dashboard for exploring crime hotspots.
 - Cleaning & Exploring the data.
 - Performing EDA with visualizations to uncover insights.